 As kind of an extension to storing non-password information, many password managers also offer a decent amount of secure file storage.
 This isn’t necessarily meant to replace or be used the same way you’d use regular cloud storage, like Dropbox or Google Drive; it’s more meant to be a way to store digitized copies of important documents (like a will, title, letter, or passport) in a secure encrypted format.

 You might want or need to share some of all of your login info or secure notes with another user at some point (your spouse, for example).
-A good password manager should make it easy to do so, and have built-in options for sharing something with another user on your plan or potentially even someone who doesn’t use a manager.
+A good password manager should make it easy to do so and have built-in options for sharing something with another user on your plan or potentially even someone who doesn’t use that manager.

 Good password managers also offer emergency access in the event of, well, an emergency.
 Typically, this grants a one-time easement into an account during a short period of time.
 This would most likely be used in the event of someone passing away, so a loved one could access their accounts to stop bills, for example.

 Good password managers offer two-factor authentication for keeping that account safe from a hacker.
 Similar to 2FA options for other sites (like Twitter), your manager might send you a notification with a code to scan or enter in addition to typing in your password, before letting you access your account.
-These notifications will also double as an alert if someone else is trying to log in to it.
+These notifications will also double as a handy alert in the event someone else attempts to log in to one of your accounts.

 The best password managers will also actively protect you against phishing.
 They’ll remember the original site you created an account on, and prevent you from entering your information if you somehow end up on a different account posing as the original.
 While your manager won’t pop up with a huge red flag, you’ll be able to know it’s a phishing site as it won’t autofill your credentials.

-Hopefully now you have a better understanding of how robust and awesome password managers are.
-They’re worthwhile even if you do just use them to store your passwords, but their artillery of convenient security features really makes password manager worth the cost.
+Hopefully, now you have a better understanding of how robust and awesome password managers are.
+They’re worthwhile even if you just use them to store your passwords, but their artillery of convenient security features is what really makes password managers worth the cost.